Writing Bazel rules: simple binary rule

 )

-Loading, analysis, and execution
+Load, analysis, and execution phases

-Setting up the repository
+Setting up rules_go_simple

 I've created an example repository at github.com/jayconrod/rules_go_simple.
 For this article, we'll be looking at the v1 branch.
 In later articles, we'll add features to branches with higher version numbers.